 As for Karen and Foggy?
 Eh, we could take them or leave them.
 But with Karen busy in the upcoming The Punisher show and Foggy tied up with Hogarth’s firm, we’re keen to focus on another four person team-up — Daughters of the Dragon series, anyone?

 Despite its issues, there could potentially be another meeting of The Defenders in the future.
 But for now, we have a lot of confirmed content headed our way, all of which will likely be impacted by what happened in this series.

-Most notable is Daredevil Season 3, which is scheduled to begin filming later this year.
+Most notable is Daredevil Season 3, which is in production.
 As fans of the source material likely noticed, that final scene sets things up perfectly to follow the arc seen in Marvel’s “Born Again” comic series.
 It looks like Matt may (literally) be meeting his maker after all …